 My research goal is to reimagine educational programming environments as adaptive, data-driven systems that support students automatically as they pursue learning goals that are meaningful to them.
 I believe that every student should be able to learn computing with the support they need to be successful, working on projects that suit their values and interests.
-My research sits at the intersection of Computing Education Reserch (CER), Educational Data Mining (EDM) and Intelligent Tutoring Systems (ITS).
-In my research, I have:
+My research sits at the intersection of Computing Education Research (CER), Educational Data Mining (EDM) and Intelligent Tutoring Systems (ITS).
+My current research focuses on:

 You can see all of my publications here, but here are some recent highlights:

-By Thomas W. Price and Tiffany Barnes.
-Presented at the Second Blocks and Beyond Workshop at the IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), 2017.
-Read the paper or see the presentation slides.
+By Thomas W. Price, Rui Zhi, Yihuan Dong, Nicholas Lytle and Tiffany Barnes.
+Presented at the International Conference on Artificial Intelligence in Education, 2018.
+Read the paper or view the presentation slides.

 By Thomas W. Price, Zhongxiu Liu, Veronica Cateté and Tiffany Barnes.
 Presented at the International Computing Education Research (ICER) Conference, 2017.
-Read the paper or see the presentation slides.
+Read the paper or view the presentation slides.

 Abstract: When novice students encounter difficulty when learning to program, some can seek help from instructors or teaching assistants.
 This one-on-one tutoring is highly effective at fostering learning, but busy instructors and large class sizes can make expert help a scarce resource.
 Increasingly, programming environments attempt to imitate this human support by providing students with hints and feedback.
 In order to design effective, computer-based help, it is important to understand how and why students seek and avoid help when programming, and how this process differs when the help is provided by a human or a computer.
 We explore these questions through a qualitative analysis of 15 students' interviews, in which they reflect on solving two programming problems with human and computer help.
 We discuss implications for help design and present hypotheses on students' help-seeking behavior.